donkirkby/donkirkby.github.com/ideas.md

+---
+title: Project Ideas
+subtitle: What should we build tonight, Brain?
+---
 Interested in working with me on a project?
 Here are some ideas for new projects that I've been thinking of starting: